Applying to UCI

 Applicants are expected to complete their UC application completely and accurately, and the truthfulness of that information is at the core of all admissions decisions.
 Falsified application information may include but is not limited to: making inaccurate statements on the application, withholding information requested on the application, giving false information, or submitting fraudulent or falsified documents in support of an admissions application.

 Proper submission of official materials is also of utmost importance.
 Letters of recommendation must be submitted by the letter writer; an applicant must not submit a letter of recommendation on behalf of the letter writer.
-In cases where an applicant has submitted incomplete or inaccurate information on their UCI application, or fraudulently submitted official application materials on behalf of another individual or institution, the matter will be reviewed as a case of falsification and may result in the cancellation of the application or the withdrawal of an admission offer.
+In cases where an applicant has submitted incomplete or inaccurate information on their UCI application, or fraudulently submitted official application materials on behalf of another individual or institution, the matter will be reviewed as a case of falsification and will result in the cancellation of the application or the withdrawal of an admission offer.

 Please note that once submitted, your application materials will not, under any circumstances, be returned to you or forwarded to another entity on your behalf.